-The APAC region is an important and high potential market; the sharp contrast between the near saturation markets of Europe and American region with the just opened markets of Asia is a visible indicator of the acuteness of future predictions.
-In 2014, the market was numbered at $9,931.5 million and is predicted to grow at an impressive CAGR of 5.1% to grow into a $13,363 million market by 2020.
+Asia-Pacific is an important and high-potential market; the sharp contrast between the near saturation markets of Europe (Europe pet food market) and America (North America pet food market), with the just opened markets of Asia, is a visible indicator of the acuteness of future predictions.
+In 2016, the market was valued at USD 10,793.5 million and is predicted to grow at an impressive CAGR of 5.1%, to a USD 14547.24 million market by 2022.

 The region is endowed with a diverse set of markets, defined by various characterizations.
 The Australian and Japanese markets are characterized with a well-aware and quality conscious consumer base; their point of difference seen in their buying pattern and social culture.
 The Indian, Chinese, and Indonesian markets are rapidly emerging markets in the region.
 The high-flung economies of Taiwan, Malaysia, and South Korea make them an ideal target for pet foods.
 The markets of Vietnam, Thailand and other minor markets represent the most recent markets to enter the global arena.